aws-samples/fsi-genai-bootcamp/06_sagemaker_fine_tuning/src/alignment-handbook/README.md

 # The Alignment Handbook

-Robust recipes to align language models with human and AI preferences.
+Robust recipes to continue pretraining and to align language models with human and AI preferences.

 ## What is this?